sf-wdi-gaia/project-vagabond/README.md

 * What was easier than you thought?
 What was more challenging?
 * What is a lesson you will carry forward to working on Project 2?
 * Shout outs for fellow students!

+## Evaluation

+You will be evaluated on the following measures:

+1. Project workflow
+  - frequent commits with good commit messages
+  - cooperative group work including majority of pair programing
+  - effective use of branches
+  - planning to avoid excessive merge conflicts
+  - deliberate approach - routeside-in, logical progress from skateboard to car
+  - the code is your original code
+1. Execution
+  - to what degree does your app fulfill the user stories?
+  - code is clean
+  - follows good naming conventions
+  - code is free of obvious errors and bugs
+  - code demonstrates good problem solving
+  - code is DRY
+1. Technical requirements
+  - users are authenticated
+  - full CRUD for cities
+  - custom HTML, CSS, and JavaScript (using the asset pipeline)
+  - users are authorized
+  - commenting (optional)
+1. Creativity
+  - polished appearance
+  - personalized spin, not just a template